Teemo6/Visualization_of_Allocations/README.md

   * this option is also available under mouse right-click context menu

 **Tip:**
-- Commands can be found in context menu of using `ctrl + shift + P`.
 - It is recommended to map commands to key bindings for personal convenience, refer to the [official Visual Studio Code documentation](https://code.visualstudio.com/docs/getstarted/keybindings).

 ## Settings
-Settings in Visual Studio Code can be accessed with default shortcut `ctrl + ,`, after that search for `java-memory-analyzer`
+Settings in the Visual Studio Code can be accessed with a default shortcut `ctrl + ,`, where you can search for `java-memory-analyzer`.

 ### JSON load settings
 - `java-memory-analyzer.json.defaultPath`: absolute path where the JSON is located.
 If not empty, this path will be always have priority over the popup window